EthanMuchnik/Cube-Language-Interpreter/documentation/1-Intro/1-File-Formatting.md

 # General Overview

-Below I will explain the purpose of Cube and the General Features at Hand.
-Throughout this document I will explain what each of the individual characters mean in the context of this language
+Below I will explain the purpose of Cube and the general features at hand.
+Throughout this document and the ones that follow I will make sure to explain what each of the individual characters mean in the context of this language.

 ## What is Cube?